1. Define Biztalk?

 - BizTalk Server application has been built to enable the internal business processes of organizations, operate with ease.

-- Web Services are small applications published using UDDI to enable all the people find them.
-Web services are that they are platform neutral.
+- Web Services are small applications published using UDDI to enable all the people to find them.
+Web services are that they are platform-neutral.